Can I commission an instrument from you?

 Do you make copies of existing instruments?

 Yes.
-And no. I prefer to think of my work as being based on particular examples of the great masterworks of the 16th - 18th century in Cremona, Brescia, and Milan, but not copies.
+And no. I prefer to think of my work as being based on particular examples of the great masterworks of the 16th - 18th century in Brescia, Cremona, Milan, and Venice but not copies.
 Though they may look a bit like them from the outside, my own work is based on a type of deconstruction of the original - creating something true to the original form and to the original approach, but at the end something that is particularly mine.
 That said, one of the cello models I've made "after Testore" started as a strict bench-top copy when the instrument was before me.
 Another - a Peter of Venice cello owned by Rostropovich at the end of his career - started as another bench-top copy.
 The del Gesù models I make are also based on particular studies of particular instruments, but as in the other cases, my instruments are now all "after" them - an interpretation or a consideration, surely, but a copy, no. Think of my work as being something inspired by an appreciation of a form, not just a copy of a picture.

 If you do not make "copies" of instruments, why do they look antiqued?

 I don't "antique" all of my instruments but when I do I think about it in a slightly different way than most makers.
 Indeed, I do think it a bit contrived when there are particular marks made to match a photo or an instrument in front of you, but when it is done by a good maker, it can look quite beautiful.
 I am glad to have so many colleagues that do this with a type of artistry and subtlety that is nothing short of virtuosic.
 However, there is another way of approaching the look of the finished thing that is neither about copying a particularly famous instrument nor about trying to produce a facsimile of age where it doesn't exist.
 What I mean is this: I think instruments contain stories.
 I think these stories and the way that time has collected them in a particular instrument are what makes collecting anything with some history a meaningful thing to do; but not because the player is collecting the instrument, rather the opposite - because the instrument is collecting the player!
 When I remove a bit of varnish from one of my newly made instruments or soften the wood where some wear may have happened, it is not to fake a look but to make a gesture to the stories that I want this instrument to tell.* If a player is inspired to have a fully varnished instrument and for all marks made from then on to tell the story of their own, I'm all for that.
-But if they appreciate the look of a good ground that lies beneath the varnish and that that could be a visual metaphor for what has come before in the history of great music and great players - I can appreciate that too; and hope that the instruments I make inspire a type of connection with the past and with whatever comes next in the musician's hands.
+But if they appreciate the look of a good ground that lies beneath the varnish and that this view might offer a pictorial analogy for what has come before in the history of great music and great players - I can appreciate that too; and hope that the instruments I make inspire a type of connection with the past and with whatever comes next in the musician's hands.

 What happens after I purchase one of your instruments?